 The year 2017 marked the 500th anniversary of the Protestant Reformation, reckoned from when Martin Luther nailed his 95 theses to the church door in Wittenberg.
-Luther, Calvin, Zwingli and their successors sought to reform the church, to return it to a Biblical standard of faith and practice that had been obscured under centuries of tradition.
+Luther, Calvin, Zwingli and their successors sought to reform the church, to return it to a biblical standard of faith and practice that had been obscured under centuries of tradition.
 By God’s providence, they touched off a movement that has shaped church history and Western culture down to the present.

 Nevertheless, their core principle of the five solas – salvation by grace alone, through faith alone, in Christ alone, according to the Scriptures alone, to the glory of God alone – remains the central truth on which the church stands or falls.
-Now as in every era, this truth comes under fresh forms of attack, both from the outside culture and from within the church itself.
+Now as in every era, this truth comes under fresh forms of attack, both from the outside culture and from within the church.

 Sola scriptura (Scripture alone)

-As a corrective, the reformers insisted that the Scriptures, as God’s immutable written Word, are the church’s sole authority for faith and practice.
+As a corrective, the reformers insisted that the Scriptures, as God’s immutable Word, are the church’s sole authority for faith and practice.
 Naturally the 66 books of the Bible aren’t an exhaustive catalogue of all knowledge.
-However, by the light of the Holy Spirit, they contain all that’s necessary for individuals to know God and understand His will for them.
+However, by the light of the Holy Spirit, they contain all that’s necessary for individuals to know God and understand his will for them.

 In the 21st century, the church is no longer the dominant cultural voice in Western society.
 It has been displaced by secularists who view the Bible as a dusty tome full of outmoded ideas no longer palatable to the modern mind.
-At best, they’ll allow that it contains some useful ethical teachings: do unto others, love your neighbour, don’t judge.
+At best, they’ll accept that it contains some useful ethical teachings: do unto others, love your neighbour, don’t judge.
 Beyond that, the truth claims of Scripture about history, nature, miracles and the person of God are dismissed as ancient mythology.

 Sola fide (faith alone)

-As fallen creatures, we humans have a natural impulse to save ourselves, to atone for our own sins and try to earn favour with God.
+As fallen human beings, we have a natural impulse to save ourselves, to atone for our own sins and try to earn favour with God.
 This impulse lies at the heart of every religious system outside of the Bible.
 By contrast, the Gospel declares that we’re accepted by God not because of what we’ve done but because of what Christ has done for us on the Cross.
-We’re justified (declared righteous by God) on the basis of Christ’s sacrifice, and we receive this by faith – in other words, by simply trusting Him for it (Matthew 20:28, 26:27-28; John 6:25-58; Acts 10:43; Romans 3:9-5:1; 1 Corinthians 15:3-4; 2 Corinthians 5:18-21).
+We’re justified (declared righteous by God) on the basis of Christ’s sacrifice, and we receive this by faith – in other words, by simply trusting him for it (Matthew 20:28, 26:27-28; John 6:25-58; Acts 10:43; Romans 3:9-5:1; 1 Corinthians 15:3-4; 2 Corinthians 5:18-21).

-Such a counterintuitive doctrine has always been at risk of corruption within the church.
+Such a counterintuitive doctrine has always been at risk of getting corrupted within the church.
 Paul’s impassioned letter to the Galatians bears this out.
 In Luther’s time, this truth had been submerged under layers of duty and religious observance that drove the reformer’s conscience to despair.
 It was only as God opened his eyes to the implications of Romans 1:17 – “the righteous shall live by faith” – that he began to experience the freedom and joy of knowing Christ.

 But faith in faith is a meaningless concept, a dog chasing its own tail.
 Everyone has faith and exercises it daily, whether to get in their car, take medication or dress for the weather.
-Even the most evil person believes their actions are justified or will bring them some benefit.
+Even the most wicked person believes their actions are justified or will bring them some benefit.

 The only value of faith lies not in its strength but in its object.
 The Scriptures abound with examples of flawed, inconsistent faith that was nevertheless secure because it was in God.
-In the Gospel of Mark, the father of a demon-possessed boy cried out to Jesus, “I believe; help my unbelief!” and received a gracious response from the Lord (Mark 9:14-29).
+In the Gospel of Mark, the father of a demon-possessed boy cried out to Jesus, “I believe; help my unbelief!” and he received a gracious response from the Lord (Mark 9:14-29).

 The church cannot have an effective voice in the culture if it is merely a people of faith and nothing more.
 It must be a people of faith in Christ.